 Altech, led by its research and development team based in its Perth, Western Australia laboratory, has achieved extremely positive results in relation to its battery material coating technology for use within the electric vehicle battery market.
-The R&D is focused on coating of high-purity alumina (HPA) on both silicon and graphite, for inclusion within electric vehicle battery anodes.
+The R&D is focused on coating of high-purity alumina (HPA) on silicon, for inclusion within electric vehicle battery anodes.

 A 2020 public statement by US electric vehicle manufacturer Tesla, stated that its aim is to increase the amount of silicon in its batteries to achieve step-change improvements in energy density and battery life.
 A higher energy capacity lithium-ion battery would translate not just to significant cost benefits, but also to potentially increased range in the case of electric vehicles.

 However, the industry has faced challenges achieving this.
 Unresolved obstacles for using silicon in lithium-ion battery anodes include silicon particle swelling; prohibitive first-cycle-capacity-loss of up to 50%; and rapid battery degradation.